“Help! I’m stalking my wife’s past on social media…”

-And, in many ways, there’s never been a better, or worse, time to be struggling with your wife’s past…
+In many ways, there’s never been a better, or worse, time to be struggling with your wife’s past relationships/sexual history.

 Let me explain: